Project Materials

 Writers have different reasons for writing but the major objective is to analyze the problems or dilemmas of man in order to equip him to live or empower him to shape the minds ad consciousness of other people in the society.
 As such, writers have the responsibility to make their work relevant to their society.

-According to Wole Soyinka in his essay, “The failure of the writer in Africa”, the writer or artist has always functioned in the African society as his and experiences of his society as the voice of vision in his own time.
+According to Wole Soyinka in his essay, “The failure of the writer in Africa”, the writer or artist has always functioned in the African society as his records and experiences of his society as the voice of vision in his own time.
 Writer, are looked upon as the messiahs, prophets, creators, integrators and the champions of the cause of the less privileged in the society.

 Gerald Moore asserts in his selected essay on African literature that “writers are socially committed and therefore write with his commitment in mind because it has been the tradition of the culture” (8).